Riopradheep007/Data-Structures/Singly_Linked_List/README.md

 Dynamic Data Structure.
 Linked list is a dynamic data structure so it can grow and shrink at runtime by allocating and deallocating memeory. ...
 Insertion and Deletion.
 Insertion and deletion of nodes are really easier. ...
+Advantages Over List:

-No Memory Wastage. ...
+  No Memory Wastage

-Implementation. ...
+  Implementation

-Memory Usage.
+  Memory Usage

-Traversal. ...
+  Traversal

-Reverse Traversing.
+  Reverse Traversing